bygt/imgp/README.md

-# IMGSearch — Lightning‑fast Visual Similarity Search (DINOv2 + CLIP + FAISS)
+# IMGSearch — Lightning‑fast Visual Similarity Search (DINOv2 + CLIP + FAISS + MSSQL)

 Find images that look alike in milliseconds.
-Upload an image, and get the most similar items from your catalog via a sleek web UI powered by Flask.
+Upload an image, and get the most similar items from your catalog via a sleek web UI powered by Flask and MSSQL database.

 ## Features
 - DINOv2 + CLIP image embeddings combined and normalized for robust similarity
 - FAISS index for scalable, fast nearest‑neighbor search
+- MSSQL database integration for persistent storage and search history
 - Clean UI with drag‑and‑drop, global paste (Ctrl+V), live similarity threshold slider
 - Windows‑friendly setup and scripts to build vectors and index
 - Git‑safe: `static/images` folder is kept, contents are ignored by git